MrRichard/Adventure_Creator/README.md

 # AI Adventure Creator

 Welcome to AI Adventure Creator!
-This project is a thrilling experiment in leveraging the power of AI to create resources for desperate ttrpg GMs.
-Utilizing a multi-threaded approach, this tool spends your money efficiently to bring your campaign ideas to life through the use of Large Language Models (LLM) and AI image generation.
+This project is a learning project for scripted interactions with remote Large Language Models (LLM).
+Utilizing a multi-threaded approach, this tool spends your money to bring your campaign ideas to life through the use of LLM and AI image generation.

 ## Features